hypermine-bc/labs/content/posts/hypersignv1.0.md

 Let's try to understand the flow with a case study - *Flight Ticket Booking System*.

-> *Vishwas*, a frequent traveller of *XYZ Airline* which works under *Ministry of Civil Aviation*, requests a flight ticket for Chennai to Patna.
-Once the ticket is issued, he goes to the airport to presents his ticket (which other credentials like a passport or voter id etc.) to the security personal, *David*, at the security check.
-The security personal verifies the ticket and lets him enter into the boarding area.
+> A passenger - Vishwas, requests a flight ticket for Chennai to Patna from XYZ Airline company.
+Once the ticket is issued, he goes to the airport to presents his ticket (with other credentials like a passport or voter id etc.) to the security personal - David, at the security check.
+David verifies the ticket and lets him enter into the boarding area.

 In this case study we have the following actor: